dukeofgaming/radar/radar/2024-02/c-sharp.md

 quadrant: languages-and-frameworks
 tags:
   - tech-radar
-  - blips
   - language
 ---

-Using C# as part of a mainframe modernization project deployed in kubernetes.
+Using C# as part of a mainframe modernization project deployed in kubernetes, participated in a hackathon to enable E2E testing by creating a local functional test that bypassed microservices.